 Use advisor.
 (This is a departure from AP.)

+No hyphen.
 Acceptable for an American black person of African descent.
-Also acceptable is black.
 The terms are not necessarily interchangeable.
-People from Caribbean nations, for example, generally refer to themselves as Caribbean-American.
+Americans of Caribbean heritage, for example, generally refer to themselves as Caribbean American.
 Follow a person’s preference.
 See nationalities and races and race in the AP Stylebook.

 Use alphabetical order when listing a series of equally important names (cities, countries, states, etc.).
 Also use alphabetical order when listing people unless there is a hierarchy.